SandunLB/Todo-SE-Test/readme.md

-# Senior Full Stack Engineer Take Home Assessment: Todo Application
+# Todo Application with docker

 This repository contains a full-stack Todo application built to meet the requirements specified in the take-home assessment.
 The application allows users to create, view, and complete todo tasks through a web interface.